elixir-europe/rdmkit/pages/your_domain/health_data.md

 These common data models are less likely to be directly supported by the EHR, but can facilitate sharing and analysis of data, however, EHR data are likely to require curation to these standards:
 * {% tool "cdisc" %} is a consortium, which defines several open standards for regulatory approval and case report forms in particular in the context of clinical trials meant for submission to FDA and EMA, e.g.
-      * {% tool "adam" %} Analysis Data Model for data and metadata of clinical trial statistical analysis
+  * {% tool "adam" %}
-      * {% tool "ctr-xml" %} Clinical Trial Registry-XML
+  * {% tool "ctr-xml" %}
-      * {% tool "odm-xml" %} Operational Data Model-XML
+  * {% tool "odm-xml" %}
-      * {% tool "sdtm" %}	Study Data Tabulation Model for clinical study data in a tabular format
+  * {% tool "sdtm" %}	for clinical study data in a tabular format
-* The OMOP Common Data Model {% tool "cdm" %} is an open community standard for observational health care data obtained from health records.
+* The {% tool "cdm" %} is an open community standard for observational health care data obtained from health records.
 It uses the OHDSI (Observational Health Data Sciences and Informatics) standard vocabularies.
 It has quickly gained traction over recent years, amongst others, through the support received from several large EU projects.
 * {% tool "fhim" %} is a UML-based logical health information model defined by the Open Group, intended to achieve interoperability between multiple healthcare standards and protocols
 * Detailed clinical model (DCM) is the {% tool "iso139722022" %} standard.
 It defines data elements, the relationships between such data elements and terminologies for detailed small, reusable clinical models
 Additionally, {% tool "fairsharing" %} can be used to search for more domain/disease-specific standards (if applicable).